wenewzhang/mixin_network-nodejs-bot/README.md

 # Howto create nodejs bot for Mixin Network step by step
-Mixin Network is a cryptocurrency payment which confirm the transaction instantly,  users can deposit, withdraw and pay bitcoin or altcoins through [Mixin Messenger](https://mixin.one/), the developers could earn money from the user's exchanges, It's a excellent ecosystem.
+Mixin Network is a cryptocurrency payment which confirm the transactions instantly,  users can deposit, withdraw and pay bitcoin or altcoins through [Mixin Messenger](https://mixin.one/), the developers could earn money from the user's exchanges.
+It's a excellent ecosystem.

 This article will show you howto create a nodejs-bot

-### First of all,install npm node on you OS
+### First of all,install npm node on your OS
 mac OS
 ```
 brew install node npm